Project Overview

 The Create for Confidence project aims to develop an art and wellbeing programme which can be delivered in schools to help prevent anxiety and depression in students.

-Taking part in art therapy and practising art can help people manage their emotions more easily and increase their self-esteem.
-This can make them more resilient to anxiety and depression.
-Recent studies have shown that creating art, and art therapy, can have a positive impact on the mental health of children and adolescents as well as adults.
-We want to see if we can harness the benefits of making art to help prevent anxiety and depression before they begin.
+Previous research has shown that taking part in art therapy and practising art (e.g. drawing, painting, photography) can help young people manage their emotions more easily and increase their self-esteem.
+This may buffer against anxiety and depression in young people.
+Some recent studies have shown that creating art, and art therapy, can have a positive impact on the mental health of children and adolescents as well as adults.
+Although the Create for Confidence programme will not be an art therapy intervention, we are drawing on the expertise of art therapists and creative therapists to explore if making art may help to prevent anxiety and depression.

-This project will explore whether it is possible to co-create a successful and sustainable art and wellbeing programme to help prevent anxiety and depression in UK secondary school students (aged 11-12).
+This project will therefore explore whether it is possible to create a successful and sustainable art and wellbeing programme to help prevent anxiety and depression in UK secondary school students.
+Following feedback from our advisory groups, the programme will initially be aimed at students in Year 7 (aged 11–12 years old) to help prevent teenage anxiety and depression.

 Our aims